TANGLEWOOD SUMMER 2023: check out full List of Summer 2023 PERFORMANCES.

 The quality of Tanglewood musical performances is superb, but beautiful grounds are an essential part of the atmosphere.

 You can see the Berkshire Mountains and the nearby Stockbridge bowl from some areas on the Lawn.
 The Visitor’s Center (rear of the lawn) offers Exhibits and information on Tanglewood history and walking tours of the grounds (call 413-637-5393 for more information) .
 There are also several casual dining options, and ice-cream concession stands.
 “Glass house” gift shop offers musical souvenirs and Tanglewood merchandise.

 6. IT’S AFFORDABLE!

-We usually come 2.5 hours prior to performance to set up and enjoy the grounds and the pre-concert programming; they do not seem to run out of lawn tickets even if you come closer to performance time (with the exception of the 4th of July when all tickets were sold out in advance).
+We usually come 2.5 hours prior to performance to set up and enjoy the grounds and the pre-concert programming; they do not seem to run out of lawn tickets even if you come closer to performance time (with the exception of the 4th of July when all tickets may be sold out in advance).
 For advance ticket purchases, call 617-266-1200 or purchase on line HERE.

 7. YOU CAN MAKE IT A DAY TRIP